ephreal/rollbot/README.md

 git clone https://github.com/ephreal/rollbot
 ```

-### Modifying the configuration file
+### Modifying the configuration file (OPTIONAL)

-Once the bot has been downloaded, it's necessary to modify the configuation file and add in your bot token.
-You can also modify the bot description, bot command prefix, or allowed rolling channels if you desire.

-I recommend running the bot_setup.py by double clicking it.
-It will bring up a window that asks for the required information.
-Simply fill out the items, click "Save Config", and you are ready to move on.
-If, for some reason, the setup.py does nothing, continue on in this section.
+Running the bot the first time will walk you through all setup.
+If you ever need to modify something manually, here is how to do that.

 Inside of the downloaded folder, you'll see a folder called "config".
 Inside here, you'll find a file called "config.json".
 Open this in notepad/notepad++/sublime/vim/etc. Overwrite YOUR\_TOKEN\_HERE with your bot token.
 This is necessary to have the bot run.

-If you have specific channels you want to limit rolling to, place the name of these channels in the rolling_channels.
-If you'd like to change the description of the bot, modify description.
-If you want the bot to use something else as the command prefix ("." by default), then change that too.
+If you would like to limit the bot to only allow rolling in tabletop, bottesting, and rolling channels, set restrict_rolling to "True".

 If you do not have a token yet, refer to here: <https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token>